Jahteo/fallonnbcc.com/README.md

 Designed for a new church with simple needs and the ability for clients to easily add content in the future.

+Donations set up with tithe.ly for the free pricing tier that meets client needs.

 # Documentation from demo